actions/runner/docs/adrs/0549-composite-run-steps.md

 ```
 hello Octocat
-Error
 ```

-Each input variable in the composite action is only viewable in its own scope (unlike environment variables).
-As seen in the last line in the example output, in the workflow file, it will not have access to the action's `inputs` attribute.
+Each input variable in the composite action is only viewable in its own scope.

 ## Outputs